 Step 3: Upload the Story Image

-The image should be square, with a recommended dimension of 1600×1600, though it appears it will be displayed in a circle.
+The image should be square, with a recommended dimension of 1600×1600, though it will be displayed in a circle.
 Amazon also recommends the image not have any text, though this is not a rule.

 What this means is that authors may need to take a slightly different approach than with a traditional book cover.
 While this image should still match the genre, its dimensions and type (or lack thereof), will be different.